 [Oga Peninsula, Akita Prefecture] Meet the authentic Namahage!
 I went to Namahage Museum and Oga Shinzan Tradition Museum

-I had this image of a scary demon that would go around every house on New Year's Eve and threaten children by telling them, ``No bad kids!''
+I had the image of a scary demon who went around the house on New Year's Eve and threatened their children by saying, "No bad kids, aren't they?"

-Is the real Namahage really what it seems?
-Was the child okay?
+Oga Mayama Denshokan Is the real namahage really exactly as you imagined?
+Was the child safe?

-In conclusion, I had a very valuable experience that completely changed my image of Namahage.
+The conclusion is that we have had a very valuable experience that completely changes the image of Namahage.

 Origin of Namahage